EricLWang/self/Codex.md

 #### 3A: I&S - Me
 Individual themes that guide my life.

-* Music is an essential part of the human experience.
-* Your word is your external value.
-Deploy it meticulously and give it earnestly.
-* Strive for **Quality** in work or play.
+#### i.
+Growth
+* Productive friction is where maximum growth is found.
+* As soon as you think you're mentally / emotionally / spiritually ready for an experience that you think could have a transformative impact on your life, do it ASAP.
+* Maximizing the number and duration of flow states in life is a desirible and important goal.

+#### ii.
+Mindfulness
 * It is impossible to ever occupy any moment but the present.
 (Wherever you go, there you are)
-* Maximizing the number and duration of flow states in life is a desirible and important goal.
-* Productive friction is where maximum growth is found.
+* Your character is not the person you are in those "special" or "extraordinary" moments, but in the most mundane parts of your life, when you're not even thinking.
+* You only have to be truly, intensely serious about a couple of things in life.
+Taking that to heart in turn frees you to be silly, carefree, and fun-loving towards everything else.
 * The physical world around you is always better than the virtual one in your pocket.
+* One of the best things you can do is to give yourself advice as a 3rd party observer, as if speaking to a close friend.
+Then take it.
+* Life only has the potential to be awesome and incredible if it is also sometimes shitty and horrible.

+#### iii.
+People
+* Every stranger is a friend waiting to happen, until they prove otherwise [People are inherently good].
+* A true friendship cannot be forged without conflict.
+* Accountability is strongest in pairs
+* Viewing your relationships as a graph, the sum of **[# of edges * weight]** is a strong indicator for happiness and fulfillment, and should be prioritized.
+* Instigate in a positive way.
+* The people in your life are first, last, and everything in between, in different forms.

+#### iv.
+Producing Quality
+* Strive for **Quality** in work or play.
+* Take your time and work hard. **Don't take shortcuts**.
+* The best way to find joy and fulfillment is by constantly striving to add value to the people, places, and commmunities around you.
 * Productivity/Effectiveness = **[Time * Intensity]**.
 This applies to both work and pleasure.
 Happiness and fulfillment follow a similar equation.
-* Viewing your relationships as a graph, the sum of **[# of edges * weight]** is a strong indicator for happiness and fulfillment, and should be prioritized.
-* A true friendship cannot be forged without conflict.
-* Similarly, life only has the potential to be awesome and incredible if it is also sometimes shitty and horrible.
-* Every stranger is a friend waiting to happen, until they prove otherwise [People are inherently good].
-* Accountability is strongest in pairs
+* Your word is your external value.
+Deploy it meticulously and give it earnestly.
 * Excercise is crucial for the mind and spirit.
-* Your character is not the person you are in those "special" or "extraordinary" moments, but in the most mundane parts of your life, when you're not even thinking.
-* One of the best things you can do is to give yourself advice as a 3rd party observer, as if speaking to a close friend.
-Then take it.
-* As soon as you think you're mentally / emotionally / spiritually ready for an experience that you think could have a transformative impact on your life, do it ASAP.
-* You only have to be truly, intensely serious about a couple of things in life.
-Taking that to heart in turn frees you to be silly, carefree, and fun-loving towards everything else.
-* Take your time and work hard. **Don't take shortcuts**.
 * Success is working hard / learning fast / treating people right.

-* The best way to find joy and fulfillment is by constantly striving to add value to the people, places, and commmunities around you.
-* Instigate in a positive way.
-* The people in your life are first, last, and everything in between, in different forms.
+### v.
+Reminders to Self
+* Music is an essential part of the human experience.
 * Courage, not confidence, is what is required to start - confident is self-created.
 * The mindset determines the energy level
 * Break one of your rules, and you're infinitely more likely to break all of them